shagunsodhani/spatium-v1/README.md

 We are using crime data for City of Chicago, USA.
 It can be accessed [here](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).

+Stage - I
 For more technical details, go through our [Initial Survey Report](https://sites.google.com/site/sanketmehtaiitr/spatium).
 Also go through our [demo](http://shagunsodhani.in/spatium/demo.html) and [presentation](http://slides.com/shagun/spatium).

+Stage - II
+We are using [Titan](http://thinkaurelius.github.io/titan/): Distributed Graph Database for our project.
+We have setup a titan with cassandra as a backend stroage and elasticsearch as external indexing technique.
+To get better understanding about Titan, we conducted several exteriments, (compared Titan Standard Index with Elasticsearch, implemented multi-threaded version of neighbourhood exploration, etc).
+For more details, go through our [Titan Setup and its exploration Report](https://sites.google.com/site/sanketmehtaiitr/spatium).